 Serve and enjoy.

-- Store in an airtight container, preferable a metal popcorn tin.
+- Store in an airtight container, preferably a metal popcorn tin.

 - This popcorn will stay fresh for up to a week if stored in a cellophane bag or up to a few months if stored in a tin.